Terminal Agents Suffice for Enterprise Automation: Experiments

-We also show how memory grows over time.
-On ServiceNow and ERPNext, the skills directory grows rapidly during the first 1/3 of tasks as the agent encounters new task types and records working procedures, then plateaus once most patterns have been observed.
-On GitLab, memory size remains minimal throughout the run: the agent writes skills only three times in total.
-This contrast suggests that the value of persistent memory depends on how unfamiliar the platform's API is to the base model: ERPNext, a less common platform, benefits the most, while GitLab's well-documented REST API offers little that the model does not already know.
-This conclusion is also consistent with what was found in Section \ref{sec:docs}.
-We discuss the types of skills that agents generate in Section \ref{sec:skills-discussion}.
-Full results obtained for all experiments are reported in Appendix~\ref{sec:full-results}.
-Additional experiments can be found in Appendix~\ref{sec:additional-experiments}.
+Memory growth follows the same pattern.
+On ServiceNow and ERPNext, the skills directory grows rapidly over the first third of tasks as the agent records working procedures for new task types, then plateaus once most patterns have been observed.
+On GitLab it stays minimal: the agent writes to its skills directory only three times, producing just two skill files.
+The value of persistent memory therefore depends on how unfamiliar the platform's API is to the base model, with ERPNext, a less common platform, benefiting most and GitLab's well-documented REST API offering little the model does not already know.
+We discuss the types of skills agents generate in Section~\ref{sec:skills-discussion}.

+Since each platform is traversed once in a fixed order with a single backbone, these magnitudes depend on the sequence encountered, as a task arriving early yields a skill later tasks can reuse.
+We therefore read them as evidence that run-time accumulation pays off, not as calibrated estimates of how much.